achaiah/stable_diffusion_docker/README.md

 ## Build

-Build as you would any normal docker image.
+Edit the `Dockerfile` and replace the `<HF Token Here>` with your HuggingFace token to access the stable-diffusion v1.5 models.
+Then build as you would any normal docker image.
 Image name can be whatever you want it to be (I called it `achaiah.local` in this case) E.g.:

 ```bash
 DOCKER_BUILDKIT=0 docker build -t achaiah.local/ai.inference.stable_diffusion_webui:latest -f Dockerfile .